Ski: 2002-2003 Volant Spatula, 186 cm

 Factory Recommended Mount Point: -5.35 cm from center; 86.6 cm from tail

-[Editor’s Note: We had been aiming to publish our full review of the Spatula last season, but when trying to mount some modern bindings on it, we have been unable to get through its metal top sheet (the ski literally started on fire while trying to drill into it…).
-But we’ll find a way to get them mounted this year, so stay tuned.]
+[Editor’s Note: We had been aiming to publish our full review of the Spatula last season, but when trying to mount some modern bindings on it, we were initially unable to get through its metal top sheet (the ski literally started on fire while trying to drill into it…).
+We were finally able to get it mounted and for now Blister Members can check out our Flash Review, and then we’ll post our full review as soon as we can get more time on it.]

 As a belated Christmas gift, we thought we’d offer to all of you a full Blister review of one of the most iconic skis of all time, the Volant Spatula, developed by Shane McConkey and Peter Turner.